Piyush-BA/concur-manual/docs/request.md

 # Submit Requests
 ### Role- Employee

-As an employee, you must request to your reporting manager to approve your expence estimate.
-Request can only be submitted once all the required mandatory sections are to be completed.
-Required mandatory sections- Request heaer, Segments.
+As an employee, you must request to your reporting manager to approve your expense estimate.
+The request  can only be submitted once all the required mandatory sections are to be completed.
+Required mandatory sections- Request header, Segments.
 You can complete this process by following these steps:-

-#### 1. Login to the system.
+#### 1. Log in to the system.

 #### 2. From the dashboard click on "Create a New Request" tab.